uk-gov-mirror/ONSdigital.es-system-of-record/README.md

 <hr>

 **Technical Debt** <a id='td'>
-1) Lots of the INSERTS have On Conflict Do Nothing or Do Update.
-These may need to be removed or have more conditions on them.
-2) Code sometimes allows to work and sometimes doesn't the functions if no rows are returned from the gets.
-This will need some refinement.
+1) More conditions needed on the replacements for the On Conflict keywords.
+2) Update Query needs an if statement for Query Task because this should be an update and an insert.
+3) How the Get functions work when returning nothing needs to be better refined.
-3) Current SQL based on the IBM BPM Alpha and do not represent an accurate picture of what data should be allowed to be updated.
+4) Current SQL based on the IBM BPM Alpha and they do not represent an accurate picture of what the data should be allowed to be updated.

 [(Back to top)](#top)